alipourjafari/GPanel/README.md

 #GPanelCP

 Version: 1.0.1
-Website
-Documentation
-Forums for comments, discussion and community support Bug Tracker for any bugs or security related issues.

 ##Description

 GPanel is an open-source web hosting control panel written in PHP and is compatible with POSIX (Linux, UNIX, MacOSX and the BSD's).